 Lee Silverman Voice Treatment® (LSVT) Big and Loud is intense physical and speech therapy that is proven effective for people with Parkinson’s Disease.
 The treatment helps you to move and to speak better.
 After completing the outpatient therapy, community classes can help you maintain your speech and physical improvements.

 About Lee Silverman Voice Treatment (LSVT)

 If you have been diagnosed with Parkinson’s Disease or other medical conditions that impact your movement and speech, you may benefit from Lee Silverman Voice Treatment (LSVT) therapy.

 If you have Parkinson’s Disease, you may see a decline in your vocal strength, have muffled speech and difficulty swallowing.
 This can cause you difficulty with communication and eating.
 You may also have tremors, slower body movements and impaired balance and stiffness.

 LSVT is a four-week intense therapy program, which has been proven to help people with Parkinson’s Disease improve their movement and speech.
 LSVT Big is led by occupational and physical therapists; LSVT Loud is led by speech therapists.

 If you are not a good candidate for LSVT Big and Loud, a less-intensive traditional therapy may be recommended.

 What to expect from LSVT

 LSVT Loud: Through a series of vocal exercises, your speech therapist will help you improve the loudness of your voice.
 Don’t worry.
-This therapy doesn’t train you to yell or shout, instead it leaves you with a voice people can hear and better understand.
+This therapy doesn’t train you to yell or shout, but it does leave you with a voice people can hear and better understand.

 After completing outpatient LSVT therapy, community classes can help maintain your improvements.